• Home

 He added: “We will come out of it.
 I think what comes out of it that way will be really exciting.” —Beatrice Nolan

-At Coins2Day Brainstorm AI in San Francisco on Monday, Intuit CEO Sasan Goodarzi acknowledged the daily concerns of individuals utilizing his firm's offerings, including QuickBooks, TurboTax, Mailchimp, and Credit Karma.
+At Coins2Day Brainstorm AI in San Francisco on Monday, Intuit CEO Sasan Goodarzi acknowledged the day-to-day priorities of users of his company’s products, such as QuickBooks, TurboTax, Mailchimp, and Credit Karma.

 “I remind ourselves at the company all the time: Customers don’t care about AI,” he told Coins2Day’s Andrew Nusca.
 “Everybody talks about AI, but the reality is a consumer is looking to increase their cash flow.
 A consumer is looking to power their prosperity to make ends meet.
 A business is trying to get more customers.”